 Still don't believe that local SEO can do wonders for your business?
 Here are some statistics that, I hope, will convince you:

 76% of mobile users who search for a local business on their mobile device visit the business within one day,

 28% of local searches translate into a purchase,

 30% of all mobile searches on Google are related to local businesses.

 Local SEO Checklist

-If you’re planning to include local SEO in your marketing activities, here’s a list of things you shouldn’t forget:
+If you're planning to include local SEO activities in your marketing plan, here's a list of things you shouldn't forget:

 1. Google My Business

-We can’t talk about local SEO without Google My Business.
-It’s absolutely a must-have for any business that has a physical location and operates within a city or region.
+We can't talk about how to do local SEO without Google My Business.
+It's absolutely a must-have for any business that has a physical location and operates within a city or region.